Date: April 14th, Sunday

 Universal Park Front Hotel

 Another bonus of travelling with me is every trip so far I have always been upgraded.
 And just when I was thinking ‘cmon universe, wheres my upgrade at’ they delivered!
-Originally we had paid just over $400aud for a night here with just a normal city views room.
+Originally we had paid nearly $500 for a night here with just a normal city views room.
 It is expensive but we went all out for our last few days and this place is literally at the entrance to Universal, handy for leaving the park and coming back in.
 So we thought… eh might as well.
 As they say ‘do the mahi – get the treats.’
 (Mahi meaning work for all my non-nz friends).

 The way this place works is the higher level you are on, the more expensive the room is (or the richer you are pretty much).
 There are 12 floors and we got upgraded to the 10th floor in this massive corner room with huge floor to ceiling windows surrounding most of this gigantic room.
 Two queen size beds, city views, after spending past few nights in a humble capsule hostel this was the life.
 I don’t know what I did to deserve such a upgrade but I am greatful.